Characters : Vulture I (Adrian Toomes)

 Vulture tried committing mass murder with an experimental virus that he stole from the military.
 He liked being his stronger, youthful self and couldn't bear anyone remembering what a weak old man he had been.
 With the help of the Owl, Vulture was going to spread the virus all over New York via vultures, eagles and other birds.
 They were defeated by Spider-Man and Daredevil, but not before one of the birds infected Peter with the virus.
 Peter only survived after Doctor Octopus created an antidote.

-Vulture later challenged Spider-Man to a final fight, mano a mano at the site of their first fight.
+Spidey stumbled across Toomes one snowy day after the crook held up a jewelry store.
+Toomes assumed that Spidey had been following him and tried ro kill him, but Spodey managed to take back the gems.
+Vulture challenged Spider-Man to a final fight, mano a mano at the site of their first fight.
 Spidey waits at the top of the Empire State Building through a snow storm, but wonders why Vulture is late.
-Its actually because Toomes was waiting for him at the Chrysler building.
-(Whoops.
-Wrong sky scraper, bug man.)
+Its actually because their first fight was st the Chrystler Building.
 Toomes finds Spider-Man and pulls an uzi on him, telling him that he lied about going mano a mano.
 Spidey lied too, and the Human Torch arrives, frying Vultures wings.
 Spidey punches Vulture in the face and he goes spiraling down into a snow bank as Spider-Man and Torch laugh.
+(Peter Parker: Spider-Man vol 2 #37)

 As much as he would deny it, Vulture does have a kind side.
 He would consider it a weakness, but not only did he ask May for forgiveness, he also has stolen to provide for his young grandson.
 He didn't even know he had a grandchild until his daughter in law brought him in to Riker's Island to meet Adrian.
 Toomes's son was in jail for armed robbery, the boy had been diagnosed with leukemia and his mother had no way to pay for the treatments.
 With the aid of Electro, he stole $20 million but the money was lost in a fight with Spider-Man.
-Peter managed to get $5 million to the boy's mother but Vulture was far from grateful, and keeps fighting Spider-Man on a regular basis.
+Peter managed to get $5 million to the boy's mother.

 Adrian didn't fare as well when he next faced Spider-Man (Octavius).
 He was using children to steal back jewelry from The Wake.
 His electromagnetic signature used by his flying device was used by Spider-Man to track him back to his hideout.
 Children were easy to use as henchmen, as all they asked for were game tokens and pizza.
 Spider-Man became enraged when he learned that kids were being used, as it reminded him of his childhood abuse at the hands of his father.
 Toomes fled in the face of the strangely furious Spider-Man but was beaten after being blinded by and crashing into the spider-signal used by mayor Jameson, badly cutting and burning Toomes in the process.
 (Superior Spider-Man #3)